webexone/webexone.github.io/LTRCCT-2013-simplified/LTRCCT-2013/Lab3_Chat.md

 <br/>
 <br/>

-- Provide a Name and choose Channel as `Live Chat / In-APP Messaging`
+- Name your template ChatTemplate_0XX where <0XX> is your 3 digit Lab ID.
+Choose Channel as `Live Chat / In-App Messaging`

 - Message Type as `Form`